Jeraldy/JeddyJs/README.md

 #### Step 3: Adding some logic
 - **index.js**<br/>
-Now we have a counter variable, and two functions to increment and decrement it.
+Lets add a counter variable, and two functions to Increment and Decrement it.

 ```js
 import { Jeddy, StatefulWidget } from "jeddy";
 import Div from "jeddy/dom/Div";